LA SCCC Charity List - 2025:

 Regions served: All regions

-Provides support groups to single mothers throughout the state, and education in three core life skill areas: parenting, finances, and health and wellness.
+Provides support groups to single mothers throughout the state, and education in 3 core life skill areas: Parenting, Finances, and Health & Wellness.

 1131 The Walls Project